decentraland/adr/content/ADR-173-scene-deployments-must-not-contain-world-configuration-section.md

 A scene is the only entity type that can be deployed in two different
 services: the Catalyst Network and the Worlds Content Server.

-When deploying scenes to Catalyst Network a new validation will reject those that have `worldConfiguration` section as it doesn't make sense in Genesis City and may lead to confusions with regard to the same scene deployed in Worlds Content Server.
+When deploying scenes to the Catalyst Network a new validation will reject those that have `worldConfiguration` section as it doesn't make sense in Genesis City and may lead to confusions with regard to the same scene deployed in Worlds Content Server.